gokhaneraslan/XTTS_V2/README.md

 3. **Reference Audio**: The quality of the reference audio significantly impacts the voice cloning results.

-4. **Language Support**: While focused on Turkish, the framework supports other languages supported by XTTS_V2.
+4. **Language Support**: The framework supports other languages supported by XTTS_V2.

 5. **File Paths**: Ensure all file paths are correctly set up before running the scripts.